Ballast tank: Environmental concerns

-Migration of living animals and settling particle-attached organisms can lead to changed distributions of biota at different locations of the world.
-When small organisms escape from a ballast tank, the foreign organism can upset the ecological balance of the local habitat and potentially damage the existing life.
-Vessel workers check the ballast tank for living organisms ≥50 μm in discrete segments of the drain, it also represents the level of sedimentary of different rock or soil in the tank.
-Throughout the sample collection, concentrations of organisms varied in result in the drain segments, patterns also varied in level of stratification in other trials.
-The best sampling strategy for stratified tanks is to collect various time-integrated samples spaced evenly throughout each discharge.
+The migration of living animals and particle-attached organisms through ballast water can change the distribution of species across the world.
+When small organisms are released from a ship's ballast tank, they can disrupt the ecological balance of the local environment and harm native species.

+To monitor this, vessel workers check ballast tanks for living organisms that are 50 micrometers or larger.
+These checks also reveal information about sediment levels, such as the presence of different types of rock or soil in the tank.
+During sample collection, the number of organisms found in the ballast water can vary depending on the location within the tank, and patterns of sedimentation may also differ between tests.

+The most effective way to sample from stratified tanks is to collect several time-integrated samples at regular intervals during the tank's discharge.
+This approach ensures a more accurate understanding of the organisms and sediments present.

 All transoceanic vessels that enter the Great Lakes are required to manage ballast water and ballast tank residuals with ballast water to clear out and exchange for tank flushing.
 Management and procedures reduce the density and richness of biota effectively in ballast waters and thus reduce the risk of transporting organisms from other parts of the world to non-native areas.
 Although most ships do ballast water management not all are able to clear the tanks.
 In an emergency, when the crew can clean out residual organisms, they use sodium chloride (salt) brine to treat the ballast tanks.
 Vessels arriving in the Great Lakes, and North Sea ports, were exposed to high concentrations of sodium chloride until the mortality rate of 100% is reached.
-Results show that an exposure of 115% of brine is extremely effective treatment resulting in a 99.9 mortality rate of living organisms in ballast tanks regardless of the type of organism.
+Results show that an exposure of 115% of brine is extremely effective treatment resulting in a 99.9% mortality rate of living organisms in ballast tanks regardless of the type of organism.
 There was a median of 0%.
-About 0.00–5.33 of organisms are expect to survive treatment of the sodium chloride.
+About 0.00%-5.33% of organisms are expect to survive treatment of the sodium chloride.